Choices for Youth

 - Youth are able to stay at the shelter for up to a month, while working on their own housing plan and connecting to financial and other support services.

-- The Lilly: Affordable longer-term housing located in downtown St. John’s for youth facing homelessness to begin individualized support programs
+- The Lilly: Accessible supportive housing located in downtown St. John’s for youth facing homelessness to begin individualized support programs

 - The facility provides affordable housing and related supports to 14 homeless and at-risk youth.
 It consists of 1- and 2-bedroom units, with shared community spaces in the larger kitchens and eating areas, as well as in the living, recreational, and art spaces.